 Extracellular vesicles are increasingly being identified as crucial components of cell-cell communication.
 Most EV studies have been performed in mammalian systems and a reliable set of EV-specific marker proteins has been identified [15].
 These markers have been invaluable for tracking EVs during isolation and have also been exploited for immunoaffinity purification and monitoring of EV release and distribution in vivo with fluorescently tagged markers [72–74].
 More recently EVs have been identified in a range of yeast and filamentous fungi and their importance in fungal biology has been acknowledged particularly in the interaction between the fungal pathogens and their hosts [75].
 However, research on fungal EVs has been limited to the basic techniques developed early in the investigation of mammalian EVs because of the absence of suitable marker proteins to assist in purification and tracking in biological systems.
 Many of the mammalian EV marker proteins either have no homologs in fungi, or the homologs are not found in fungal EVs [26].
 This has led to the need for de novo identification of fungal EV protein markers based on the recommendations outlined in MISEV2018 [15].
 These markers will enable researchers to adapt cutting edge techniques from mammalian EV research to the study of fungal EVs.

 We have defined a suite of 22 proteins that are putative markers of C. albicans extracellular vesicles (Figure 7).
 These positive markers are complemented by 7 negative markers that are depleted or absent from EVs versus cell lysates.
 Both sets of markers were identified from analysis of robust proteomic data sets generated from multiple, independent isolations of EVs from three C. albicans strains grown in the yeast form and one strain grown as a biofilm.
 This represents a step change in the quality of proteomic data published for C. albicans EVs as three out of four previous studies analysed EVs from a single isolation [26].
 Thus, we are highly confident that the proteins we have identified as putative EV markers are present in C. albicans EVs.
-Indeed, one putative marker, Hgt1, has already been independently confirmed to be packaged in C. albicans EVs using immunogold labelling and electron microscopy [76].[76]
+Indeed, one putative marker, Hgt1, has already been independently confirmed to be packaged in C. albicans EVs using immunogold labelling and electron microscopy [76].
+The immunogold TEM images from Kenno et al. [76] show the plasma membrane protein Hgt1 present in the membrane of small EVs released from the C. albicans strain SN152.
+This result not only confirms Hgt1 as C. albicans EV cargo, but also demonstrates that the markers presented here may be applicable to EVs isolated from C. albicans strains other than those assessed in this study.